aayush-guptaMCA/MathGoodies/README.md

 # MathGoodies
 Hello!
-MathGoodies is my project name that i created using core java.
-It contain so many different Frame connected to each other .Every single Frame perform Individual mathematical Function that made easy to solve a complex problem easily .
+This is  a desktop-based application to perform a wide range of mathematical operations, including arithmetic, trigonometric, geometric, and statistical calculations.
+Also implemented unit and number base conversions, providing users with a comprehensive and user-friendly math toolkit.